-To deploy to AWS Elastic Beastalk add the following to your
+To deploy to AWS Elastic Beanstalk add the following to your

-access-key-id: AWS Access Key ID, obtained from your AWS Console.
+access-key-id: Encrypted AWS Access Key ID, obtained from your AWS Console.

 secret-access-key: Encrypted AWS Secret Key, obtained from your AWS Console.

-region: must be the region the Elastic Beastalk application is running on, for example
+region: must be the region the Elastic Beanstalk application is running on, for example

 app: Application name.